intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 SNN <compute node name> <job>.sh
 ```

-When you submit your job, you will be prompted with the job ID for your submission.
-With this ID you are able to query for job status and delete if desired.
-Once the job is completed, two files will be generated.
-One will contain any error messages that occurred while running your batch job (if any).
-The other file will contain the output to your batch submission.
+When you submit your job, you will be prompted with a job ID for your submission.
+With this ID you are able to query for job status and delete the job if desired.
+Once the job is completed, two files will be generated; </ job.sh**.e**XXXXX /> and </ job.sh**.o**XXXXX />.
+The </ job.sh**.e**XXXXX /> file will contain any error messages that occurred while running your batch job (if any).
+The </ job.sh**.o**XXXXX /> file will contain the output to your batch job submission.

 For more information, try "devcloud_login --help" on a terminal that is logged into the devcloud.